Who Let the Dogs Out (Lambrini Girls album): Promotion and release

 In September 2024, they released "Company Culture", a sarcastic track written about toxic workplace environments.
 By the following month, they had signed to City Slang; that month, they announced Who Let the Dogs Out and released "Big Dick Energy", a track about toxic masculinity accompanied by a lyric video containing the Urban Dictionary definition of the phrase "big dick energy", messages they had received on Hinge, and shots of the band performing.
 In the album announcement of Who Let the Dogs Out, the band mooted the idea of dedicating the album to "all the booze we bought at Tesco".
 The month after that, they released "Love", a track about toxic relationships.

 They released Who Let the Dogs Out on 10 January 2025; the album took its name from an inside joke involving the song of that name by Baha Men.
 The album includes many diatribes about social issues; "Bad Apple" and "Nothing Tastes As Good As It Feels" rail against police brutality and diet culture, while "You're Not from Around Here", "No Homo", and "Filthy Rich Nepo Baby" address gentrification, homophobia, and nepotism and "Special Different" is about neurodiversity.
 The album contains one interlude, "Scarcity is Fake (Communist Propaganda)", which comprises a speech by Stokely Carmichael.
 In an interview with the Official Charts Company shortly after release, the band described the album as "a party for pissed off, gay, angry sluts".

 They promoted the album with a music video for closing track "Cuntology 101" posted shortly after the album's release.
 The song contained 40 uses of "cunt", a word described by Emily Reily of Treble as "a historically toxic label aimed at women", including a "C-U-N-T" cheerleading chant.
 The song also describes many things as "cunty" such as "learning how to let go", "sensing boundaries", "respecting others", "having cum on my shirt", "having an autistic meltdown", "shagging behind some bins", "doing a poo at your friend’s house", and "stealing shit from chain stores".
 Lunny wrote the song as a palate cleanser, as she wanted to write something celebrating herself, and as an exercise in relating as many trivial matters to self-love as she could.
 The song's title took its name from a phrase she found amusing: "Yeah, that's "Cuntology 101", bitch!".
+For the song's recording, Macieira attempted to teach herself FL Studio, but found learning the program in a day overambitious and ended up writing using the studio's Behringer Model Ds.